lkodinsson/MARS/Fantasy/Talents.md

 When you acquire this talent, pick Judgment or Protection.
 You may only acquire this talent once.

-Before performing any maneuver, depending on the choice made, you may spend mana instead of stamina to perform that maneuver.
-This mana cost is equal to that maneuver's stamina cost plus 1.
-If you picked Judgment, this applies to offensive maneuvers (maneuvers that make an attack or target an enemy).
-If you picked Protection, this applies to defensive maneuvers (that provide defensive bonuses or target allies).
-If you do, rolls made to perform those maneuvers get a +1 bonus.
+Depending on your choice, you may spend mana instead of stamina to perform certain maneuvers.
+This mana cost is equal to its cost stamina cost plus 1.
+If you picked Judgment, this applies to offensive maneuvers.
+If you picked Protection, then this applies to defensive maneuvers.

-Additionally, regardless of the choice made, should you choose to attack or defend a target that directly contradicts the ideologies of your faith's specialization (as determined by the game master) you will automatically fail to attack or defend that target.
-This still spends any resources used to do so.
+Performing a maneuver in this way gives you a +1 bonus to rolls made with those maneuvers.
+However, should the use of that maneuver directly contradict the ideologies of your faith specialization (as determined by the game master), the maneuver automatically fails and any resources spent to perform this maneuver remain spent.

-This ability can be used a number of times based on its advancement.

 ## Divine Devotion

 **Cost:** Variable
 **Requirements:** Max Resolve 11+, Trained in Faith

 Before casting any spell using the faith skill, you may choose to request assistance from the divine in casting that spell.
 If you do, that spell has its difficulty and critical threshold reduced by 1.
 If that spell was provided to you as a bonus spell from your specialization, these are reduced by 2 instead and with half the mana cost (rounded up).
-If the use of that spell directly contradicts the ideologies of your specialization (as determined by the game master), the spell automatically fails and you still spend your use of this ability.
+If the use of that spell directly contradicts the ideologies of your faith specialization (as determined by the game master), the spell automatically fails and you still spend your use of this ability.

 This ability can be used a number of times based on its advancement.